 - working with sovereign-wealth funds and government investment companies to maximize value and transform performance across their portfolio companies

-- advising an Asian government on the reform and transformation of the school and higher education systems toward improving student and system outcomes
+- advising an Asian government on the reform and transformation of the school and higher education systems towards improving student and system outcomes

-- developing a national five-year economic strategy, including blueprint and detailed implementation plans
+- developing a national five-year economic strategy, blueprint, and detailed implementation plans

 - helping establish new forms of public–private partnerships to increase employability among students and graduates

-He has served clients in multiple industries—including financial services, telecommunications, retail, private equity, agriculture, and education—on issues such as strategy, corporate finance, corporate governance, and talent development.
+Formerly, he was the managing partner of McKinsey’s Malaysia office and has served clients in a range of industries – including financial services, telecommunications, retail, private equity, agriculture, education – on issues such as strategy, corporate finance, corporate governance, and talent development.

 Li-Kai serves on the board of trustees of Teach for Malaysia—a partner of the Teach For All global network.
 Before joining McKinsey, he worked in the investment banking sector with Barclays Capital and as a quantity surveyor with Balfour Beatty.